oskarvid/dock-ible/README.md

 # Dock-ible - A Docker and Ansible tool for rapid ansible development

+N.B: Don't worry about the provided private key, it's required for the docker image and obviously isn't private anymore.

 ## Instructions
 `./dock-ible.sh <argument>` will run the tool with your desired argument.
 The four basic arguments are as follows: